 To read more about the many benefits of Boswellia and Curcumin, go here.

-Warning for all three: Do not take these if you are on blood thinners without consulting your physician.
+Warning for all four: Do not take these if you are on blood thinners without consulting your physician.

 Although the ‘range’ of normal is < 150, true normal triglyceride levels are less than 100, and even lower is better.
 This is because triglyceride levels are directly tied to blood sugar control – or not.
 Which makes sense when you think about how insulin resistance works in this regard.
 Consumed carbohydrates convert to glucose in the bloodstream after a meal.
 That glucose is toxic, which is why the pancreas raise insulin: to remove the glucose from the bloodstream and deliver it (mostly) to your skeletal muscles, where it is used as energy.
 But when you are insulin resistant, that is – your muscle cells are now resistant to insulin’s ‘message’ – the glucose is refused.
 It cannot go back to the bloodstream, so it is sent down to the liver, converted to triglyceride, and stored as adipose fat.
 The more insulin resistant you are, usually the higher your triglyceride level.
 And since high triglycerides are an indicator of higher heart disease risk, reducing that level is crucial.